anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 The following are the minimum tasks that need to be performed by automation:
 - **Pre-boot configuration** such as BIOS/RAID/IPMI settings: Hardware manufacturers typically have their proprietary interface for these tasks but standards such as Redfish are being increasingly utilised.
 Consider using tooling to ensure consistency across all infrastructure components.
-- **Bootloader installation** of base Network Operating System (NOS) on networking equipment or the Opetrating System (OS) should be performed using PXE; again consider tooling to ensure consistency across all infrastructure components.
+- **Bootloader installation** of base Network Operating System (NOS) on networking equipment or the Operating System (OS) should be performed using PXE; again consider tooling to ensure consistency across all infrastructure components.

 **Configuration and subsequent software installation** is then handed over to a configuration management tool or life cycle manager.

 [OpenStack TripleO]( https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/index.html) documentation, and similar documentation from OpenStack vendors, delves into great detail on the provisioning of servers (bare metal), deploying and configuring OpenStack services.

 In the [Reference Implementation Chapter 06]( ../../../ref_impl/cntt-ri/chapters/chapter06.md) a set of Installer requirements are specified with a couple of Installers (such as Airship and Triple-O) described in  [Reference Implementation Chapter 8.5]( ../../../ref_impl/cntt-ri/chapters/chapter08.md#85-available-installers).
+It should be noted that the installers choosen in order to automate deployment depend on the cloud provider.

-It should be noted that systems such as [Airship]( https://www.airshipit.org/) are not only provisioning tools but also a configuration management system.
+Systems such as [Airship]( https://www.airshipit.org/) are not only provisioning tools but also a configuration management system.
 For example, [Airship]( https://readthedocs.org/projects/airship-treasuremap/downloads/pdf/latest/) specifies how to provision and deploy the IaaS, and on how to update configuration including OpenStack services.

 For Airship, [Reference Implementation Chapter 8.5.1.1]( ../../../ref_impl/cntt-ri/chapters/chapter08.md#8511-descriptor-file-preparations) specifies the required descriptor files and in [Reference Implementation Chapter 8.5.1.2](../../../ref_impl/cntt-ri/chapters/chapter08.md#8512-deployment-installer--install-steps) describes the steps to provision the OpenStack based IaaS.